nemocrys/sim-demo-fz-ibc/README.md

 The simulation can then be run by executing *python3 simulation.py* inside the docker container.

 ## Results
 A selection of simulation results are shown here.
-For the complete verification and comparison with experiments refer to TODO: Add ref
+For the complete verification and comparison with experiments refer to the paper above.

 ### Domain and mesh
 Sketch of 3D-model simulation domain and (b) detailed view of mesh used in the 3D-model.
 The mesh consists of approximately 1.5 million elements.
 The smallest element size is 0.25 mm on the surface of the inductor hole